Wants to Meet Up

 One Amazing Thing I’ve Done

-- In January 2002, I hitch-hiked & hiked to the northernmost point (Nordkapp) in Europe, while my tent was my home, and most of the food I ate I carried on me, and no money was used for the trip.
+- Was at the end of the world: in January 2002, I hitch-hiked & hiked to the northernmost point (Nordkapp) in Europe, while my tent was my home, and most of the food I ate I carried on me, while no money were used for the trip.

 - When I was young, I was arrested once, and driven in a police car with handcuffs on (because they caught me sleeping where I was not "supposed" to sleep, in some under-construction hotel in Switzerland);